 Figure 8: As in Fig. 3., but showing Total Precipitable Water (TPW; mm).
 The frontal feature denoted in Fig. 3b and discussed in Sect.
 3.3 is shown again here as “F” in panel (b).

 Properties of the dry and moist atmospheric air masses were also characterized directly by independent satellite retrievals.
 The National Oceanic and Atmospheric Administration (NOAA) Unique Combined Atmospheric Processing System (NUCAPS; Gambacorta and Barnet, 2013), run operationally since 2013, uses cloud-cleared radiances and an iterative regularized least squares minimization algorithm to produce vertical profiles of temperature, water vapor, and trace gases from microwave and infrared radiances.
-The retrieval enlists input from the Cross-track Infrared Sounder (CrIS) and the Advanced Technology Microwave Sounder (ATMS) on NOAA’s Suomi-NPP and Joint Polar Satellite System-1 (JPSS-1) satellites.
-NUCAPS provides thirty retrievals at 100 levels between 1100 and 0.16 hPA, across a 2200 km swath.
+The retrieval enlists input from the Cross-track Infrared Sounder (CrIS) and the Advanced Technology Microwave Sounder (ATMS) on NOAA’s Suomi-NPP and NOAA-20 satellites.
+NUCAPS provides thirty retrievals at 100 levels between 1100 and 0.16 hPa, across a 2200 km swath.
 Owing to the projection of the cross-track scanning sensor footprints, spatial resolution ranges from ~50 km at nadir to ~70 x 134 km at scan edge.
-Nalli et al (2016) demonstrate that NUCAPS water vapor profiles compare favorably to radiosonde data and to numerical weather prediction models in terms of moisture magnitude and gradients in a variety of atmospheric flows.
+Nalli et al. (2016) demonstrate that NUCAPS water vapor profiles compare favorably to radiosonde data and to numerical weather prediction models in terms of moisture magnitude and gradients in a variety of atmospheric flows.